Key Takeaways

 To apply these changes, click on the Save button on the top left and exit the page editor.

-Step 4: Add Your Blog Link to Your DropInBlog Account
+Step 4: Connect Your Blog URL in DropInBlog

 The next step is to find and copy the link to your new blog page.
 To do that, click on the arrow on the top right of the Squarespace editor.